spacetelescope/stenv/README.md

 1. Install Miniconda - https://docs.conda.io/en/latest/miniconda.html
 2. Pick a release from the [Releases page](https://github.com/spacetelescope/stenv/releases) and download the accompanying YAML file.

+> :warning: **Note: YAML files are [generated upon release creation](https://github.com/spacetelescope/stenv/actions/workflows/build.yml), and may take several minutes to be attached to the Release Assets section.**

 3. Create a new conda environment from the YAML file:
    ```shell
    conda env create --file stenv-macOS-py3.9-2022.08.08.yml -n stenv-macOS-py3.9-2022.08.08